 Nov.
 16, 2019 – Kerri Powers

 It’s been 17 years since we’ve had singer-songwriter Kerri Powers at the Rose Garden.
-After seeing her at a regional folk conference, we released we needed to have her back.
+After seeing her at a regional folk conference, we knew we needed to have her back.
 She has all the energy she’s always had, and MORE!
 We can’t wait for this show, which will undoubtedly feature music from her latest CD, “Starseeds.”

 Kerri Powers defines herself musically with latest album, “Starseeds.”

 Produced by Eric Michael Lichter at Dirt Floor Studios in East Haddam Connecticut, Starseeds boasts eight new original compositions and two choice covers — a moving take on Blind Faith’s restive anthem “Can’t Find My Way Home” and “Polly,” a lovely song of wistful reflection written by the late Gene Clark.

 Powers makes it consistently clear that she’s adept at expressing sentiments that ring and resonate with common appeal.
 With the assertive “Mine the River,” she explores the idea of finding a “motherlode,” using it as a metaphor for striking it rich in romance and maintaining a sense of gratitude, even when faith seems especially fleeting.